 So where and how is it used with virtual events?
 Well, there are actually quite a few examples out there, with these being some of the most effective applications.

 - Product demos: VR enables brands to fully immerse prospective buyers in their products.
 This is a unique and engaging way for buyers to see and get a feel of a product that often cannot be done in real life.

 - Gamification: Playing entirely to the strengths of VR, gamification gives you the chance to create memorable and fun experiences that will boost participation and engagement.

 - Training: By using immersive experiences, VR helps attendees learn and remember more by giving your content a hands on approach.

 - Virtual attendance: Through the creation of an immersive environment VR can simulate a physical event offering a ‘Sims’ like feeling as you walk around the venue and interact with avatar-based attendees.

 - Virtual tours: Virtual tours give attendees the chance to explore places that are thousands of miles away without having to go anywhere.
 Examples vary from taking in the views at the top of the Eiffel Tower to climbing Mount Everest.

-Example: Audi Q5: Enter Sandbox - a real-time VR test drive
+Example: Audi Q5 - a real-time VR test drive

 What is Eventtia?

-Eventtia is a platform for planning and managing online events.
-With intelligent user interfaces and straightforward planning tools, Eventtia provides an all-in-one tool that covers each part of the event lifecycle.
-This gives marketers and companies more control of their online events, helping them to promote their brand, interact with leads, and strengthen their community.
+Eventtia is a cloud-based event management platform (online and physical) that makes planning and running events easy.
+With intelligent user interfaces and straightforward planning tools, Eventtia makes it easier to manage events with an all-in-one tool that covers each part of the event lifecycle.
+By giving marketers and companies more control of their online events, Eventtia helps them to promote their brand, interact with leads, and strengthen their community.